Looking after your mental wellbeing

 1. Stay connected to yourself.
 Check in with your mood and stress levels.
 Take the time you need to notice how you’re feeling, without isolating yourself or over-extending.
 It’s okay to set boundaries.

 2. Stay connected to others.
-Finding the right balance between social interaction and downtime is different for everyone.
+The right balance between social interaction and downtime is different for everyone.
 And when we’re not at our best the last thing we might want to do is be social.
-So it’s crucial to identify what’s manageable for you, to make it a little easier to reach out to friends, colleagues, or family when you need support.
+So it’s crucial to identify what’s manageable for you.
+This can make it a little easier to reach out to friends, colleagues, or family when you need support.